-Fegans is a Christian charity which has been supporting children for nearly 150 years.
+Fegans is a Christian charity which has been supporting children for over 150 years.
 We are governed by a Board of Trustees who are responsible for ensuring the charity remains true to its charitable objectives and Christian ethos.

 Each of the Trustees of Fegans brings a particular expertise to the Board, including healthcare, finance, marketing, governance, business and advocacy.
 The Board meets at least four times a year and Trustees work closely with the CEO and Senior Management Team, visit Area Teams and attend the annual Staff Day.
 Trustees are appointed for a term of three years and for a maximum of two terms.

 Ali is currently an Associate Trainer and Consultant for The Foundation for Social Improvement where she provides support for small charities in strategy and planning, governance, fundraising and impact measurement.
 She holds an MA in Charity Management and has been involved with the charity sector for the last five years.
 She also has over 25 years of experience in marketing within agency, large corporate and small business settings including four years with a mental healthcare provider.

 Ali is the Chair of Trustees, and currently lives in Sevenoaks with her husband Steve and their three children.
 As a committed Christian, she is a member of Hope Church, Sevenoaks, where she is currently involved in the launch of their afternoon service.

 Andy is Managing Director of Aon Underwriting Managers, Aon’s inhouse Insurance Underwriting Agency in the UK, and is responsible for the direction and growth of that business.